Kate Richard: Warwick Investment Group

 Richard founded Warwick Investment Group in 2010.
-Warwick specializes in asset classes where it can provide differentiated returns across market cycles.
+Warwick generates investment returns across market cycles by investing through its private equity funds, special purpose vehicles and open-ended structures.
 The firm manages capital for institutional investors including pension funds, insurance companies, university endowments and foundations.

-Warwick has a large data science practice that specializes in econometrics, natural language processing, machine learning, network graph algorithms, on-chain analytics and multivariate geospatial, predictive, prescriptive and time series analytics.
+Warwick's in-house data science team works with Warwick's sector investment teams, leveraging AI, natural language processing and predictive analytics to identify market opportunities and optimize portfolio investment decisions.
+Warwick's data science team specializes in statistics, econometrics, network analytics and machine learning.

 Warwick's natural resources team specializes in acquiring and consolidating subsurface real estate.
 Warwick’s active discretionary funds, Warwick Partners III and Warwick Partners IV, seek to invest in cash flowing oil and gas assets while also developing low-break even inventory.
 Warwick partners with blue-chip operators and has its own operations team.

-Warwick's real estate platform is focused on executing consolidation strategies in the cores of global cities with the potential for long-term capital appreciation across multiple real estate asset classes.
-Throughout 2021 and 2022, Warwick has acquired over 20 multifamily buildings across central London in the Mayfair and Belgravia neighborhoods.
+Warwick's real estate platforms specialize in identifying investment opportunities in markets with favorable tailwinds and attractive, risk-adjusted returns.
+Through consolidation strategies and development, the firm generates alpha through stable and growing yields, inflation protection and value-add returns.
+The current real estate focus is European multifamily, particularly in the UK.
+Since 2021, Warwick has acquired over 25 multifamily buildings across central London.

 In October 2021, The Wall Street Journal named Richard to the Private Equity 2021 Women to Watch List.
 She was the only founder of a private equity firm named in the group.

 Other professional activities

-Richard has served on a number of boards and in a variety of advisory roles.
-She has previously served on the board of directors of Imerys, SA (Euronext Paris: NK), a Paris-based industrial conglomerate, Abraxas Petroleum Corp (NASDAQ: AXAS), and Flotek Industries, Inc. (NYSE: FTK).
-She has also advised the Islamic Republic of Afghanistan's Ministry of Mines on energy development and transparency.
-As of 2018 she was a member of the National Council of the American Enterprise Institute (AEI).
+Richard is a member of the National Petroleum Council (NPC), an advisory body to the Secretary of Energy.
+She has also served on a number of boards and in a variety of advisory roles.
+Richard has previously served on the board of directors of Imerys, SA (Euronext Paris: NK), a Paris-based industrial conglomerate, Abraxas Petroleum Corp (NASDAQ: AXAS), and Flotek Industries, Inc. (NYSE: FTK).
+She has also advised the Islamic Republic of Afghanistan's Ministry of Mines on energy development and transparency and was a member of the National Council of the American Enterprise Institute (AEI).

-She has lectured at the Stanford Graduate School of Business, Harvard Business School, and the McCombs School of Business at the University of Texas.

-Richard has appeared regularly on Bloomberg and is a regular contributor to CNBC's Power Lunch, Squawk Box and Crude Realities.
+Richard regularly appears on Bloomberg and is a frequent commentator on CNBC's Power Lunch, Squawk Box and Crude Realities.

-Additional affiliations include the US Humane Society, Young Presidents’ Organization (YPO), and US Figure Skating.
+Her professional affiliations include the US Humane Society, Young Presidents’ Organization (YPO), and US Figure Skating.
 She is a lifetime member of the Harvard College ’04 Executive committee and the Harvard College Fund Associates Committee.
+Richard is a past lecturer at the Stanford Graduate School of Business, Harvard Business School, and the McCombs School of Business at the University of Texas.